 Answer: Yes, these posters are usually put on school notice boards.

-Answer: Government authority may put up such posters or gives ads in the newspapers by doing so they are providing information.
+Answer: Government authorities may put up such posters or give ads in the newspapers; by doing so, they are providing information to the public.

 Q3.
 What are some of the important points given in the poster?